VHS Revival concludes its countdown of the ten best Jason kills

 3. Friday the 13th 3D: Rick

 The saving grace arrives in the savagery of the movie’s kills.
 Almost the pick of the bunch is that of Rick, boyfriend of surviving protagonist Chris, and for a long time a safe bet to survive the horror himself.
-But having been snagged by Jason, now complete with iconic hockey mask, his skull is promptly crushed to the point that his eyeball shoots out from the socket.
-That’s more like it!
+But having been snagged by Jason, now complete with iconic hockey mask, his skull is promptly crushed to the point that his eyeball shoots out from his socket.
+Now that’s more like it!

 It’s true that it doesn’t take much to persuade Jason to indulge in homicidal warfare.
 It is also true that, during his annual killing sprees, he generally doesn’t have to try too hard thanks to the contrivances of his inane and promiscuous cast of victims.